m1guelpf/WatchEye/README.md

 [![Swift Version](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fm1guelpf%2FWatchEye%2Fbadge%3Ftype%3Dswift-versions&color=brightgreen)](https://swiftpackageindex.com/m1guelpf/WatchEye)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/m1guelpf/WatchEye/main/LICENSE)

 This library sits on top of the macOS Accessibility API, making it easy to react when the user changes the active application, or when the window the user is focused on changes its title.
-This is very convenient when building time-tracking applications.
+It also includes some basic utilities for working with browsers.

 ## Installation